 This option controls whether a garbage collection cycle takes place when the state of the OpenJ9 VM is set to idle.
+Compaction of the heap is also attempted during the idle GC when certain triggers are met.

-Restrictions: This option applies only to Linux® architectures when the Generational Concurrent (
+Restrictions: This option applies only to Linux architectures when the Generational Concurrent (

 gencon) garbage collection policy is in use.
 This option is not effective if the object heap is configured to use large pages.